 As much as I would like to skip the big cities, I couldn’t get around a stay in Bogotá.
 Actually, it was not as bad as expected.
 Bogotá’s small touristic center is actually a pleasant place to be.
 Obviously, there is a lot to do such as visiting museums, attending (free) walking/bicycling tours, enjoying nice restaurants and café’s and visiting sights such as Plaza Bolivar and Monserrate.
 But even simply getting lost in the small touristic center called La Calendaria is a nice thing to do.
 The neighborhood is littered with beautiful, small and colorful houses and, most important, with beautiful, big and even more colorful graffiti’s.

 After spending a day in Bogotá, I headed to Salento.
 As usual, nature was calling me 🙂 In order to get to Salento you need to catch a bus to Armenia and from there another bus to the small town of Salento.
 Most people will advice you to travel with Boliviarano, which is also the company I took.
 Booking in advance is not needed, especially in the morning there are various options.
-The bus ride took me ….
-Hours.
+The bus ride took me about 10 hours.
 If you have little time and you don’tenjoy sitting jn the bus, watching the scenery pass by like I do, flying is an option as well.
 Viva Colombia offers pretty cheap domestic flights (flights ca €35 versus €13 euro with the bus).
 In order to reach Salento you will need to fly to Pereira and from there either take a taxi or wait for a bus that passes hourly.
 I would recommend you taking the bus from Bogota though, especially if you have some more time.
 It’s a beautiful bus ride through the lush Colombian mountains which could be considered a tourist attraction in itsself.

 Salento itsself is a very small and pretty village surrounded by mountains.
 There is not a lot to do inside the village, but many tours are offered in the surrounding area, such as hikes, coffee tours and horseback riding.
 The main highlight is hiking in the Cocora Valley, which I will write about in the next section.